1999 St. Louis Rams season

 It was the first season of the Rams' "Greatest Show on Turf" offense.
 The 1999 Rams remain one of only five teams in NFL history to score more than 30 points twelve separate times in a single season.
 On defense, the Rams recorded seven interceptions returned for touchdowns, third most in NFL history.
+The 1999 Rams' +284 regular-season point differential is the highest of any Super Bowl championship team, and second-highest of any team since the AFL–NFL merger, after the 2007 New England Patriots.

 The Rams were the third St. Louis–based pro sports team to win a major championship, joining the, then, nine-time World Series Champion St. Louis Cardinals of Major League Baseball and the 1957–58 St. Louis (now Atlanta) Hawks of the NBA.
 They would be followed by two more World Series championships by the St. Louis Cardinals and a championship by the St. Louis Blues in the 2019 Stanley Cup Finals which made St. Louis the eighth city to win a championship in each of the four major U.S. sports.

 Quarterback Kurt Warner was the MVP in both the regular season and in Super Bowl XXXIV.

 It was the final season the Rams wore their 1973–1999 uniforms that had been synonymous with their time in Los Angeles (they brought them back as their home uniform set beginning in 2018 after their return to Los Angeles).
 This season would start a period of strength for the Rams, as they would post a winning record in all but one season from this year to 2003.
 The 1999 Rams team ranked No. 11 on the 100 greatest teams of all time presented by the NFL on its 100th anniversary.